Best time to travel to Cartagena by a local

 • Enjoy street food and local markets strolling on your own

-• Watch the sunset from the city walls – completely free
+• Watch the sunset from the city walls – did that, loved it, and it was completely free

 • Join free salsa lessons that are offered by some hostels or bars